Unity-Technologies/ml-agents/docs/Migrating.md

 # Migrating

 ## Migrating from ML-Agents toolkit v0.5 to v0.6

 ### Important

 * Brains are now Scriptable Objects instead of MonoBehaviors.
-This will allow you to set Brains into prefabs and use the same brains across scenes.
+* You can no longer modify the type of a Brain.
+If you want to switch between `PlayerBrain` and `LearningBrain` for multiple agents, you will need to assign a new Brain to each agent separately.
+  __Note:__ You can pass the same brain to multiple agents in a scene by leveraging Unity's prefab system or look for all the agents in a scene using the search bar of the `Hierarchy` window with the word `Agent`.
 * To update a scene from v0.5 to v0.6, you must:
   *  Remove the `Brain` GameObjects in the scene
   *  Create new `Brain` Scriptable Objects using `Assets -> Create ->